canc1993/cheshire-gapfilling/README.md

 CPU: 4+ cores, 2+ GHz/core

 ### OS Requirements
-The package is supported for macOS, and has been tested on the following systems:

-macOS Big Sur (version 11.6.2)

-macOS Monterey (version 12.3, 12.4)
+The package has been tested on MacOS Big Sur (version 11.6.2) and Monterey (version 12.3, 12.4).

 ### Dependencies
 The package depends on the Python scientific stack: